RasaHQ/rasa/docs/docs/reference/rasa/shared/utils/io.md

 - `content` - A text containing yaml content.
 - `reader_type` - Reader type to use.
 By default &quot;safe&quot; will be used
+- `replace_env_vars` - Specifies if environment variables need to be replaced

 **Raises**: